Kerry Shawn Keys: Profession

 From the early 70s to the mid-90s Keys' relationship with the artist and flamenco guitarist, Frank Rush Miller (Paco de Nada) was important.
 They were close colleagues and friends, lived together for a while, and on occasion performed in tandem in Pennsylvania, Spain, Central America, and Brazil.
 Another important link was his friend, the poet Gerald Stern, beginning in the mid-70s.
 Stern, came to live in rural Perry County at Keys’ invitation, and wrote many poems evoking the landscape, such as the much anthologized poem, "Nice Mountain" which visits the "great open space" that Keys homesteaded.
 Other poets who became close during this time included J. C. Todd (Jane Todd Cooper) and Craig Czury.
 Keys also gained a reputation as a reader of poetry, performing for academic and café-bar scene audiences.
 He was the American Poet-in-Residence at the Iowa International Writing Program for two semesters, and also worked then (and now) as a cultural and language facilitator for international visitors from abroad.
 Keys divorced again in the mid-1980s and then lived for some half-dozen years with the singer-songwriter, and textile artist, Janet Pellam "invented" a method of binding Pine Press books using a Singer sewing machine with the poet.
 In 1992, he received the Robert H. Winner Memorial Award from the Poetry Society of America.
 During the 70s and 80s, Keys occasionally taught English literature, grammar, composition and poetry at Penn State University, Harrisburg Area Community College (where he co-founded and co-directed the Wildwood Poetry Festival) and Dickinson College.

 With no health insurance and a severe injury to his leg and back while felling trees, Keys began toying with idea of a move to Europe.
 He visited Croatia and what was then Czechoslovakia.
-He was soon was spending considerable time in Olomouc with the Czech poet Petr Mikeš.
+He was soon spending considerable time in Olomouc with the Czech poet Petr Mikeš.
 In 1996 he journeyed to Wrocław to visit the Polish poet, Urszula Kozioł, and then on to visit Leszek Engelking, a poet and Pound and Nabokov's Polish translator, living near Warsaw.
 There he met and established a close relationship with Mexican expat poet, Gerardo Beltrán (Zorro) and with Lithuanian poet, Kornelijus Platelis (Zapata).
 They later became known as the Three Z's, Keys having been dubbed with the sobriquet, Zopi, in Tela by the Garifuna community.
 He moved to Vilnius in 1998 to teach translation theory and creative composition for two years as Fulbright professor at Vilnius University and Vilnius Pedagogical University.
 He producing "Singer"-sewn books for Pine Press with the budding Lithuanian Press, Vario Burnos, under the direction of the book-designer Tomas Butkus.
 Younger Lithuanians were introduced to books by Tomaž Šalamun, Charles Bukowski, Vytautas Blože, João Cabral de Melo Neto, Michael Jennings, Brian Young, Bill Shields, J. C. Todd, Craig Czury, Hailji, and others.
 He also held poetry readings at his Hermescort Saloon-Salon.
 The poet was married for a brief time to the Lithuanian presidential archival photographer, Džoja Barysaite.